jessesquires/.github/.github/ISSUE_TEMPLATE/bug.md

  - Other related GitHub issues?:

 ## Describe the bug
-*Provide a clear and concise description of what the bug is.*
+*Clearly and concisely describe the bug.*

 ## Steps to reproduce
 *Provide numbered steps to follow to reproduce the bug.*

 ## Expected behavior
-*Provide a clear and concise description of what you expected to happen.*
+*Clearly and concisely describe what you expected to happen.*

 ## Screenshots
 *If applicable, add screenshots, gifs, or videos to help explain your problem.*